stueken/microblog/README.md

         }
         ```

-        *   Add a language to the translation catalog, e.g. Español
+    2. Add a language to the translation catalog, e.g. Español
     (language-code = es): `./tr_init.py es`

-        *   If not done already, install [Poedit Translations Editor](http://poedit.net/):
-        `sudo apt-get install poedit`
+    3. If not done already, install [Poedit Translations Editor](http://poedit.net/): `sudo apt-get install poedit`

-        *   Run `poedit`, fill in the target language in *catalog >
+    4. Run `poedit`, fill in the target language in *catalog > properties*,
-        properties*, install the respective spellchecker directory if asked for,
+    install the respective spellchecker directory if asked for, open the
-        open the `messages.po`-file from the language folder, e.g.
+    `messages.po`-file from the language folder, e.g. `app/transaltions/es`,
-        `app/transaltions/es`, add all translations and save the file.
+    add all translations and save the file.

-        *   Compile the `messages.po` file: `./tr_compile.py`
+    5. Compile the `messages.po` file: `./tr_compile.py`

-        *   To show timestamps in the target language as well, open
+    6. Show timestamps in the target language as well.
+Open
         `app/templates/base.html` and add an 'elif'-statement to the header
         like shown here for Spanish (es):